 Dr. Gregory Bassham, professor of philosophy at King’s College, recently published an edited volume titled “C. S. Lewis's Christian Apologetics: Pro and Con.”
 The book considers arguments from proponents and critics of Lewis who debate a variety of topics, including desire, reason, morality, the “trilemma” argument for the divinity of Christ, as well as Lewis’s response to the problem of evil.

 The Athletic Training academic program at King’s College has been granted 10 years continuing accreditation by The Commission on Accreditation of Athletic Training Education (CAATE), the maximum continued accreditation available.

-August 5, 2011 - King’s College has again been included in an exclusive list of “Best American Colleges” compiled for “Forbes” magazine by The Center for College Affordability and Productivity.
-According to Forbes, selection to the list is based on “things that matter the most to students: quality of teaching, great career prospects, graduation rates and low levels of debt.”
+King’s College has again earned a place on an exclusive list of “Best American Colleges” compiled for “Forbes” magazine by The Center for College Affordability and Productivity based on multiple factors related to success after graduation, affordability, student satisfaction, and student and faculty achievement.

 King’s College will begin its new graduate education endorsement program in Science, Technology, Engineering and Mathematics (STEM) with a Practicum class with classroom sessions on August 10-14.

 As a tune up for elementary and secondary school teachers before the 2015-'16 school year, the King's College Education Department will partner with the Luzerne Intermediate Unit to host an "Evidence-Based" Conference from 9 a.m. to noon on Thursday, August 13th.
 This year's theme is STR²EAM Evidence-Based Practices Conference, featuring workshops designed to aid K-12 teachers in the areas of science, technology, reading, writing, engineering, arts and mathematics.
 The workshops will be taught by members of the King's College faculty as well as teachers from member schools of the Luzerne Intermediate Unit 18.